 A fast Return of Investment (ROI) comes with the understanding of Machine Learning, its strengths and limitations

 As we can see, ML is a powerful but also complex tool.
 Only the understanding of its strengths and limitations can help us achieve a fast ROI.
 To transform Data to Value, we need to remember that ML / AI / Data Science / Deep Learning and all the other buzzwords of the moment are nothing more than tools that can support us on our journey.
 Business is, and it should be, the main driver for our work.
 The correct translation of business requirements into data (or features) for our models is the way to find the root cause of the events we analyze.
 Mathematical concepts like feature importance of the coefficients of a regression can support us on the quantification of our causation analysis and the correct interpretation of the results allows us to improve our business and generate value with ML.

-We would like to thank Maíra Ladeira Tanke for her contribution to this article.
+We would like to thank Maíra Ladeira Tanke and Frank Kienle for their contribution to this article.